Teaching/Mentoring

 MENTORING

-Working with undergraduates and graduate students on their own intellectual and career interests is one of the things I enjoy most about higher education!
-I have written letters of recommendation, provided mock interviews, successfully nominated students for summer programs like the Hudson/Hertog Summer Fellowship, and tutored students alongside regular teaching duties.
-I freely share my story of overcoming disabilities en route to academic success.
+Working with undergraduates and graduate students on their own intellectual and career interests is one of the things I enjoy most about teaching!
+I have written letters of recommendation, provided mock interviews, successfully nominated students for summer programs, and tutored students alongside regular teaching duties.